-Mass intentions may be scheduled by stopping in the parish office or by calling Theresa Dyer, parish secretary, at 810-694-4891.
+Mass intentions may be scheduled by stopping in the parish office or by calling Theresa Dyer, Administrative Assistant, at 810-694-4891, ext.
+2211.
 The customary donation is $10 per Mass.
 You may mail in your donation or drop it in the collection basket in a plain envelope marked “Attention: Theresa Dyer for Masses.”
 The money counters will see that it is given to Theresa in the parish office.
 If you would like a card to notify someone of the Mass, you would need to stop in to get it.

 When scheduling a Mass intention for a specific time and date, we will do our best to honor that.
 But when a priest is not available for that Mass, it may have to be rescheduled to another time.
 You can always be notified of that change if you leave your address or telephone number.

 Masses can be for a living person.
 Mass Intentions can be scheduled at one of the nursing home Masses.
 Our priests currently celebrate Mass at five local nursing homes once a month.

 Why do Catholics offer Masses for the dead?